 Using the default sound, the Elite 7 Active emphasizes notes in the sub-bass frequency range (60-100Hz).
 This is prominently heard on the 808 bass lines of hip-hop tracks such as Better Now by Post Malone.
-You may notice the kick drum or bass lines in these tracks sound a bit loud, but it is not egregious to the point of causing auditory masking of vocals or mid-range instruments.
+You may notice the kick drum or bass lines in these tracks sound a bit loud, but it is not egregious.

 The app's MySound feature creates a custom listening profile based on the results of the in-app hearing test.

-There’s a dip around 500Hz, which makes some guitar and piano parts sound a bit quiet in the mix.
 When listening to the chorus at 0:45 of Undeniable by Kygo (feat.
-X Ambassadors), the upper notes in the piano chords sound slightly quiet compared to the vocals and percussion.
+X Ambassadors), the upper notes in the piano chords sound fine relative to the vocals and percussion.